VerseMetaVerse/UnrealVerse/README.md

 - Open source simulator for autonomous vehicles built on Unreal Engine / Unity, from Microsoft AI & Research https://github.com/microsoft/AirSim
 - Third-person Action Roguelike made in Unreal Engine C++.
 Project for Unreal Engine C++ Course & Stanford University https://github.com/tomlooman/ActionRoguelike - https://courses.tomlooman.com/p/unrealengine-cpp?coupon_code=COMMUNITY15&src=github
 - Simple C++ FPS Template for Unreal Engine https://github.com/tomlooman/SimpleFPSTemplate - https://www.tomlooman.com/fps-template/
+- Replicated Parkour System w/ 300+ animations which uses a custom movement component to translate and rotate the character across, on top/ below, onto and off of a surface in result of achieving valid hit results on the respective ray casts being performed.
+This Parkour System is paired with the Epic Games' Unreal Engine 5 Plugin, "Motion Warping". https://github.com/AEDude/Unreal_Engine_5_Parkour_System https://www.youtube.com/@AEDudes
+- A third person online shooter game.
+The inspiration for this game derives from the fun times I had while playing Socom Confrontation!
+My approach in development is targeted on the implementations of animations; smooth movement and a fast response time is critical.
+Also, network replication which maintains server authority is a priority. https://github.com/AEDude/Unreal_Engine_5_Shooter_Online
 - https://github.com/KARNB24/Astral-Warfare Welcome to Astral Warfare: Quantum Reckoning, an action-packed game developed on Unreal Engine 5.3.2
 - A template that can be used to start projects that will use some new features that come with Unreal Engine 5 as well as powerful existing features like the GAS and others. https://github.com/lucoiso/UEProject_Elementus
     - ![171550569-09dc7c78-c921-4b60-92a1-0a50b9e8ccca](https://github.com/user-attachments/assets/94601421-3436-4a0b-906d-7c8c3528d6d4)